khushi11saxena/OIBSIB/README.md

 # Oasis Infobytes Internship Tasks
-## This repo consists all the level 2 Tasks of which I have completed during my internship as Web Developer at Oasis Infobytes
+## This repo consists all the tasks of Level 2 , which I have completed during my internship as Web Developer in Oasis Infobytes
 #### Task 1 | Calculator
 [Source Code](https://github.com/khushi11saxena/Oasis/tree/main/Calculator.1)
 <br>